a-scie/jump/docs/packaging.md

 Runtime read-only variables:

 + `SCIE`: The absolute path of the scie executable.
 This can be used to re-execute the scie.
-+ `SCIE_ARGV0`: The value of the 1st command line argument.
++ `SCIE_ARGV0`: The value of the 1st command line argument the scie was launched with.
 If the scie was launched via a symlink The symlink name will be preserved here whereas it would be resolved in `SCIE` on Unix systems.
 This can be used to implement BusyBox-style re-direction.

 ## Advanced placeholders

 Further placeholders you can use in command "exe", "args" and "env" values include:

++ `{scie}`: The absolute path of the scie executable.
+The same as the `SCIE` environment variable.
++ `{scie.argv0}`: The value of the 1st command line argument the scie was launched with.
+The same as the `SCIE_ARGV0` environment variable.
 + `{scie.base}`: The value of the active `SCIE_BASE`.
 + `{scie.env.<env var name>[=<default env var value>]}`: This expands to the value of the env var named.
 If the env var is not in the ambient runtime environment or the defined command environment